deltatraced/delta-trace/lan/projects/2025/002 obsidian-sourced-website/goals/2025/000 First prototype of a publicly hosted obsidian-sourced website.md

 status: todo
 ---

-#goal
+\#goal

-For the project description, see [[000 obsidian-sourced-website]].
+For the project description, see [000 obsidian-sourced-website](../../docs/2025/000%20obsidian-sourced-website.md).

 # 1 Goal

 We need to get some foundational ground for the project.

 We need a basic prototype website implementation that can source obsidian content.

 Our test case will be sourcing a page per deployment marked issues and HowTos in an obsidian vault.